Astrophysics (Index)About

 (Subaru Prime Focus Spectrograph, PFS, Prime Focus Spectrograph)

-The Subaru PFS (Subaru Prime Focus Spectrograph, Prime Focus Spectrograph or PFS) is a multi-object spectrograph under construction for the Subaru Telescope, designed for galaxy surveys for cosmology research.
-It will collect visible light and near infrared, using 2400 optical fibers to simultaneously observe multiple targets over a 1.3 square-degree field.
+The Subaru PFS (Subaru Prime Focus Spectrograph, Prime Focus Spectrograph or PFS) is a multi-object spectrograph on the Subaru Telescope, designed for galaxy surveys for cosmology research.
+It collects visible light and near infrared, using 2400 optical fibers to simultaneously observe multiple targets over a 1.3 square-degree field.
 It has three arms, each covering a different band, which image the same slit plane simultaneously.
-As of 7/2023, science operation is scheduled to begin in 2024.
+It began operation in early 2025.

 The SSP Survey (SSP, Subaru Strategic Program or PFS Subaru Strategic Program) is a planned survey to make use of the PFS, using 300+ nights of observation of target galaxies over a 1400 square-degree survey field that is also covered by HST observation.